kristinemlarson/gnssrefl/tests/use_cases/use_tggo.md

 <code>rinex2snr tggo00deu 2022 226 -doy_end 240 -archive bfg -orb rapid -samplerate 15</code>

-Since tggo is included in our global database, you can simply use 0,0,0 for the *a priori* station coordinates:
+The next step is to write down your analyis strategy using <code>make_json_input</code>.
+Since tggo is included in our global database, you can simply use 0,0,0 for the required *a priori* station coordinates:
-I am using a slightly smaller reflector height zone.
+I am using a slightly smaller reflector height zone than I used with <code>quickLook</code>.

 <code>make_json_input tggo 0 0 0 -h1 6 -h2 20 -e1 5 -e2 15 -h1 6 -h2 18 -allfreq T</code>